 Longer running validation tests do not execute by default.
-Opt-in to run these
+Run these with the

-$ python3 -m pytest hoomd --validate -m validate $ mpirun -n 2 hoomd/pytest/pytest-openmpi.sh hoomd -v -x -ra --validate -m validate
+$ python3 -m pytest build/hoomd --validate -m validate $ mpirun -n 2 hoomd/pytest/pytest-openmpi.sh build/hoomd -v -x -ra --validate -m validate

 -m validate option selects only the validation tests.

-should use to cache the execution device across multiple tests and reduce test
+most tests should use to cache the execution device across multiple tests and reduce test execution

 Add any new